-- We have had the following visitor groups including; - Bus Tour Operator visits: 113 people (3 company's) - Schools: 116 students (5 schools) - Universities: 102 students (non-entry/activity Riverwalk) - Universities: 102 students (Agencies: 32 (paid entry) - Governor of WA has visited the Centre and promoted it widely through the media. - OneIT are working to finalise the on-line shop. - Interviewing 5 applicants for BKB casuals. - BKB shop is selling well and we have sold 6 paintings in last 2 months. - NADOC day will be held on Tues 24th Nov 2020 See Flyer
+- We have had the following visitor groups including; - Bus Tour Operator visits: 113 people (3 company's) - Schools: 116 students (5 schools) - Schools: T16 students (5 schools) Universities: 102 students (non-entry/activity Riverwalk) - Agencies: 32 (paid entry) - Governor of WA has visited the Centre and promoted it widely through the media. - OneIT are working to finalise the on-line shop. - Interviewing 5 applicants for BKB casuals. - BKB shop is selling well and we have sold 6 paintings in last 2 months. - NADOC day will be held on Tues 24th Nov 2020 See Flyer